 Roll the dough into 1 teaspoon sized balls and place them about 2 inches apart onto the prepared baking sheets.
 Gently press down each cookie to slightly flatten it.

 Bake for 9 minutes rotating halfway through.
 Allow to cool for 10 minutes before transferring the cookies to a cooling rack to fully cool.

 While the cookies cool you can prepare the filling.

-- 1 cup of butter, room temperature
+- 1/4 cup of unsalted butter, room temperature

-- 2 cups of powdered sugar
+- 2 cups of confectioners sugar, sifted

 - 2 teaspoons of vanilla extract

 In the bowl of the mixer with the paddle attachment beat the butter and shortening on low until creamy.
 Turn the mixer off and add the sugar and vanilla.
 Beat on low for 1 minute.
 Turn the mixer on high and beat for 2-3 minutes until light and fluffy.

 Using a piping bag with a 1/2 inch round tip, pipe a teaspoon sized mound into the center of a cooled cookie.
 Then place a second, like sized cookie on top of the cookie with the cream.
 Gently sandwich the two cookies together applying gentle and even pressure to work the filling to the edges.
 Repeat this process with the remaining cookies.